Sachin-0305/TSA_EXP4/README.md

+# Ex.No:04   FIT ARMA MODEL FOR TIME SERIES
-# Fit-the-ARMA-model-for-any-data-set
+# Date: 4/10/2025

-### DEVELOPED BY: SACHIN M
-### REGISTER NO: 212223040177

-# AIM:
+### AIM:
 To implement ARMA model in python.

-# ALGORITHM:
+### ALGORITHM:
 1. Import necessary libraries.
 2. Set up matplotlib settings for figure size.

-3. Define an ARMA(1,1) process with coefficients ar1 and ma1, and generate a sample of 1000 data points using the ArmaProcess class.
+3. Define an ARMA(1,1) process with coefficients ar1 and ma1, and generate a sample of 1000

+data points using the ArmaProcess class.
 Plot the generated time series and set the title and x- axis limits.

 4. Display the autocorrelation and partial autocorrelation plots for the ARMA(1,1) process using plot_acf and plot_pacf.

-5. Define an ARMA(2,2) process with coefficients ar2 and ma2, and generate a sample of 10000 data points using the ArmaProcess class.
+5. Define an ARMA(2,2) process with coefficients ar2 and ma2, and generate a sample of 10000

+data points using the ArmaProcess class.
 Plot the generated time series and set the title and x- axis limits.

 6. Display the autocorrelation and partial autocorrelation plots for the ARMA(2,2) process using plot_acf and plot_pacf.

-# PROGRAM:
+### PROGRAM:
+Import Necessary Libraries:
 ```
 import pandas as pd
 import numpy as np